 Communication and Society (CES)

-The degree programme in Communication and Society offers graduates a sufficient grounding in the main communication sectors and a sound mastery of the methodologies and techniques required to enter a number of professions in the communication sphere.
+The Bachelor's degree programme in Communication and Society aims to provide graduates with a solid baseline of knowledge in the main areas of communication, and a good command of the methods and techniques that will help them acquire the skills required to access multiple professions in communication.

 Highly recommended, not mandatory